 The University regularly monitors liquidity and availability of resources required to meet its operating needs and other contractual commitments.
-For purposes of analyzing resources available to meet general expenditures over a 12-month period, the University considers all expenditures for its mission-related activities and the cost of service in support of those activities to be general expenditures.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, the University considers all expenditures for its mission-related activities and the costs of service in support of those activities to be general expenditures.
 The following table presents the University's financial assets available for general use within one year:

 June 30,

-2020 2019
+2021 2020

 Financial assets:

-Cash \$ 5,368 \$ 22,274
+Cash \$ 18,881 \$ 5,368

-Accounts receivable, net 1,442 1,349
+Accounts receivable, net 1,041 1,442

-Contributions receivable, net 2,279 2,392
+Contributions receivable, net 1,018 2,279

-Investments 53,164 22,757
+Investments 51,886 53,164

-Endowment appropriation 8,531 15,614
+Endowment appropriation 9,563 8,531

-Total financial assets available within one year 70,784 64,386
+Total financial assets available within one year 82,389 70,784

-Liquidity resources:

-Available line of credit 13,000 15,000

-Net assets without donor restrictions funds functioning
+Liquidity resources: Available line of credit Net assets without donor restrictions funds functioning 15,000 13,000

-as endowment, net of appropriation 31,842 30,852
+as endowment, net of appropriation 48,101 31,842

-Total financial assets and liquidity resources

-available within one year \$ 115,626 \$ 110,238
+Total financial assets and liquidity resources available within one year \$ 145,490 \$ 115,626